Best VPNs for Laptops in 2026

 Why it works:

-- CleanWeb: Blocks adverts and trackers at the network level, which speeds up browsing and saves data on metered hotspots.
+- CleanWeb: Blocks adverts and trackers, which can improve browsing performance on slower hotspots.

 Why it works: